 Council is committed to promoting opportunities to enhance the well-being of children, young people and families.
 We provide information and advice about a range of services.
 Visit the Liverpool Community Profile.

-Liverpool City Council runs several children's centres and pre-schools for children aged zero to six years.
+Liverpool City Council runs several children's centres and pre-schools for children aged zero to twelve years.